 Why Choose Dr. Dean For Emergency Dental Implants?

 Dr. Dean is a dentist and board-certified periodontist in private practice in Plano, TX.
 He and his staff have dedicated themselves to the comfort of their patients while utilizing state-of-the-art techniques.
-As a periodontist, Dr. Dean offers specialized dental implants care.
+As a periodontist, Dr. Dean offers specialized dental implant care.

 Emergency Dental Implants FAQs